 Why is this Awareness Campaign Necessary?

-Despite the fact that more than five million Americans are affected by HVD, public awareness of the disease is shockingly low.
+Despite the fact that as many as 11 million Americans are affected by HVD, public awareness of the disease is shockingly low.
 A recent survey of more than 2,000 adults found that 3 out of 4 Americans know little to nothing about HVD, and only one in four know somewhat or a great deal about the disease.
 The seriousness of the disease, combined with the fact that symptoms are often difficult to detect or dismissed as a normal part of aging, makes this lack of awareness dangerous.

 When is the Awareness Day?